-The Secretary-General chairs the OECD's Council and heads the Secretariat.
+The Secretary-General of the Organisation chairs the OECD Council and heads the OECD Secretariat.

 The OECD Council is the organisation’s overarching decision-making body.
 It is composed of Ambassadors from Member countries and the European Commission.
 It meets regularly to discuss key work of the Organisation, share policy concerns and take decisions.
 Once a year, the OECD Council meets for the Ministerial Council Meeting, which brings together heads of government as well as foreign, trade, economy, and other Ministers from Member countries.

 The OECD Secretariat carries out the work of the OECD.
 It is composed of directorates and divisions that work with policy makers in each country, providing, with their committees made of representatives from Member and Partner countries, expertise and advice to help guide policy making based on evidence and comparisons across countries.
 The 3 300 employees of the Secretariat include economists, lawyers, scientists, policy analysts, digital experts, statisticians and communication professionals, as well as those who manage and maintain the OECD headquarters and facilities worldwide.